gfinol/Lidar-Partitioner/README.md

 Lidar-Partitioner is a novel tool that enables the partitioning of lidar data by dividing it into several chunks with somewhat the same sizes.

 This repository contains the code and instructions for the LidarPartitioner tool.
-This tool is a results from the [CloudButton](https://cloudbutton.eu/) project.
+This tool is a result from the [CloudButton](https://cloudbutton.eu/) project.
 The main functionality of the tool is the correct partitioning of LiDAR files for LAS and LAZ formats.
 LidarPartitioner takes care of: